michellsilva/estudo/README.md

 drifts fast.
 On the raw exports, the first metric sample is stamped `08:01:30` and the service start log is stamped `07:59:20`, so a naive merge orders them almost two minutes apart from where they truly sit.
-Once aligned, the service start lands at `08:00:05`
+Once aligned, the service start lands at `08:00:05` and the first metric sample at `08:00:00`, and the story reads in the order it happened.

+postmortemforge takes the position that a postmortem is only as trustworthy as its evidence, and makes that trust structural rather than aspirational.
+Every sentence in a draft ends with a citation like `[samples/metric.txt:7]`, and any assertion that lacks a grounding event never reaches the page.
+You can click through from any claim to the line of the export it came from.

+## Install

+No third party dependencies.
+Python 3.11 or newer.